Rainbow Rowell: Eleanor & Park

 In 2012, Rowell published the young adult novel, Eleanor & Park.
-This and her other novel Fangirl were both named by The New York Times as among the best young adult fiction of the year.
-Eleanor & Park was also chosen by Amazon as one of the 10 best books of 2013, and it also won as Goodreads' best young adult fiction of the year.
 In 2014, DreamWorks optioned Eleanor & Park, and Rowell worked on a screenplay, but in 2016, Rowell said the option timed out and the rights reverted to her.
 In 2019, it was announced that Picturestart had acquired the film rights, with Rowell writing the screenplay and executive producing.

 Rowell's work garnered some negative attention in 2013 when a parents' group at a Minnesota high school challenged Eleanor & Park and Rowell was disinvited to a library event; a panel ultimately determined that the book could stay on library shelves.
 Rowell noted in an interview that the material that these parents were calling "profane" was what many kids in difficult situations realistically had to deal with, and that "when these people call Eleanor & Park an obscene story, I feel like they’re saying that rising above your situation isn’t possible."

-Fangirl and Simon Snow trilogy
+Fangirl

 In 2013, Rowell published the young adult novel Fangirl about Cath, a college freshman who writes fan fiction of a fictional book series about Simon Snow, a young mage at a magical school.
 It was influenced by the popularity of fan fiction of the Harry Potter series by J.K.
 Rowling.

 In 2020, it was announced that Fangirl would receive a four-part manga adaptation, adapted by Sam Maggs and illustrated by Gabi Nam.

+Simon Snow trilogy

 Rowell created a trilogy of novels based on the characters from Cath's fan fiction in Fangirl.
 Her 2015 novel Carry On shares a title with the popular fan fiction story Cath wrote in Fangirl.
 In the novel, Simon Snow, in his eighth year at school, comes to terms with his calling as the Chosen One meant to destroy the Insidious Humdrum, a magical force destroying the world of mages.
 He embarks on his quest with his best friend Penelope and his girlfriend Agatha, all the while "struggling" with Tyrannus Basilton "Baz" Grimm-Pitch, his vampire "nemesis."
 Rowell's Simon Snow trilogy was completed with the 2019 novel Wayward Son and 2021's Any Way the Wind Blows.